richardilleskosmala/next-js-backend-intro/TUTORIAL.md

 - ✅ **Database Migrations**: Easy to add new fields or tables
 - ✅ **Database GUI**: Prisma Studio for easy database management

-## Key Database Concepts Learned

-- **Schema Definition**: How to define your data structure
-- **Migrations**: How to update your database structure
-- **CRUD Operations**: Create, Read, Update, Delete data
-- **Type Safety**: How TypeScript works with databases
-- **Data Persistence**: Why databases matter for real applications

-## Summary

-You've now built a complete full-stack application with:

-- ✅ A Next.js project with TypeScript and modern tooling
-- ✅ API routes for both reading (GET) and writing (POST) data
-- ✅ A React frontend that connects to your backend
-- ✅ Form handling and state management
-- ✅ Real-time data updates
-- ✅ **A real database with persistent data storage**
-- ✅ **Type-safe database operations**
-- ✅ **Database migrations and schema management**

-This foundation gives you everything you need to build more complex applications with user authentication, advanced features, and production deployment!